HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

 ```
 </details>

-  b.
-Employ some several DAX formulas to calculate **Custom Measure**:
+    - Employ some several DAX formulas to calculate **Custom Measure**:
 <details>
   <summary>Click to view examples of DAX formulas</summary>